• Home

 &

 Chittara is a unique art form practiced by the Deevaru community from the state of Karnataka in India.
-They have a rich heritage of matriarchal and agrarian living.
-This art primarily involves women and reflects their cultural and social dynamics.
-Nestled in the lush Western Ghats of North Canara, Chittara paintings are intricate designs that symbolize significant ceremonies and life's rituals.
-Known for intricate geometric patterns, these paintings are primarily drawn by women on the walls of their homes to symbolize prosperity, fertility and celebration.
-Every line in the painting is symbolic of the life around them and their experiences.
-Marriage is shown in elaborate detail with the “Kalyan Mantap” (wedding altar), guests, the couple and scenes of festivity.
-‘Theru Chittaara’ illustrates the temple chariot festival where devotees are shown pulling the chariot.
-‘Cheeku Bagilu Chinnaani’ depicts the energy of the mind.
+This community boasts a rich heritage rooted in matriarchal and agrarian living.
+Chittara art primarily involves women and reflects their cultural and social dynamics.
+Nestled in the lush Western Ghats of North Canara, Chittara paintings feature intricate designs that symbolize significant ceremonies and life's rituals.
+Known for their intricate geometric patterns, these paintings are predominantly drawn by women on the walls of their homes, symbolizing prosperity, fertility, and celebration.
+Each line in a Chittara painting is symbolic of the life around the artists and their experiences.
+Marriage is depicted in elaborate detail with the “Kalyan Mantap” (wedding altar), guests, the couple, and scenes of festivity.
+‘Theru Chittara’ illustrates the temple chariot festival, showcasing devotees pulling the chariot, while ‘Cheeku Bagilu Chinnaani’ captures the vibrant energy of the mind.

 Technique and Materials

-Chittara paintings are made using a combination of natural materials and traditional techniques.
-The wall is coated with red clay (“Geru”) to prepare the base.
-The artist draws intricate symmetrical patterns using a fine bamboo stick or a pointed brush using natural colours such as rice paste, chalk, crushed white stones, charcoal, ground leaves and flower extracts.
+Chittara paintings are crafted using a combination of natural materials and traditional techniques.
+The wall is first coated with red clay (“Geru”) to prepare the base.
+The artist then draws intricate symmetrical patterns using a fine bamboo stick or a pointed brush, employing natural colors derived from rice paste, chalk, crushed white stones, charcoal, ground leaves, and flower extracts.

 Show paintings